arthur-bouton/TF_ODE/README.md

 Save the image as a tar archive:
 `$ sudo docker save tf_ode --output tf_ode.tar`

-Load the image from the tar archive:
+Load the image from the tar archive and start the container:
 `$ sudo docker load --input tf_ode.tar`
 `$ sudo docker run -it --name training tf_ode`